 Business in the Community Ireland launched a new diversity and inclusion pledge called the Elevate Pledge in May 2021.
 Download the collective campaign reach report to see how many people were reached by our diversity and inclusion messages.

 Generating environmental awareness for your employees is recommended at any time throughout the year but celebrating global awareness dates present the opportunity for wider engagement.
-We have put together some tips on activities and communications for the upcoming Earth Day on April 22nd and World Environment Day on June 5th.
+We have put together some tips on activities and communications for the upcoming Earth Day and World Environment Day.

 Wallace is originally from Brazil and moved to Ireland in 2012.
 He has a Bachelor of Arts in Communication and Advertising and a Master’s Degree in Strategic Marketing.
 He had been looking for a job in his area for 6 months until one of his friends recommended him to try the EPIC Programme: “I’ve applied